pwcremin/pwcremin.github.io/_posts/2017-03-17-learn-bluemix-devops.markdown

 <br>
 <br>

-Now your app just needs a unique name and then hit Create.
+Your app just needs a unique name and then hit Create.
 After a few moments your server will be running using the starter code.
 Click on your server's url to see the running server.

 <br>